zachbellay/podscription/README.md

     - [x] Write script to clean up existing descriptions in prod db (sanitize-text command)
 - [x] Fix transcription schefuling and make sure trannscription is queued after scraping
 - [x] Fix timestamps being effed up after the 1 hour mark (seems like the modulo math is incorrect)
+- [x] Fix day of week being a day off
+    - (this was fixed by making the timestamps timezone aware)